CEA-LIST/CinguParam/README.md

 It also propose to estimate the security level of a parameter set.

-Parameter sets are store in xml files.
+Parameter sets are stored in xml files.